yohangdev/esign-generator/README.md

 ## Features

-- Dynamically generates signature images with professional appearance
+- Dynamically generates signature images with professional appearance.
-- Customizable name and job title parameters
+- Customizable name and job title parameters.
-- Rounded border design with consistent formatting
+- Rounded border design with consistent formatting.
-- Returns JPEG or PNG images ready for embedding in documents
+- Returns JPEG or PNG images ready for embedding in documents.
-- Detailed logging for all requests
+- Detailed logging for all requests.

 ## Requirements

-- Go 1.24 or higher
+- Go 1.24 or higher.
-- Port 8080 available for the HTTP server
+- Port 8080 available for the HTTP server.

 ## Installation